sudeepy/sudeepy.github.io/_drafts/functional-mergesort.markdown

 Now that the comparison has been abstracted, we can make another tweak: we can drop the Comparable requirement on T. Now we can sort any arbitary array of items.
 This makes our merge sort even more reusable.

 One aspect of functional programming I really enjoy is its emphasis on expressive syntax.
 Each line of code is meant to be self-contained and declarative, which should make the code more readable.
 One important aspect of expressive syntax is the careful use of types.
-This subject alone is worthy of another post, as others have done*.
+This subject alone is worthy of another post, as [others have done](https://swiftcast.tv/articles/the-design-of-types).

 In our case, the issue is with the return type of the eval block.
 If you look at our merge function, we call eval(a[0], b[0]).
 If it returns true, we pick a[0] as the first element, and if it returns false, we pick b[0].
 This seems arbitrary.
 Why can't it be the other way around?
 And also, what guarantees the caller who defined eval followed this contract?
 The problem is that we're using documentation to express a requirement instead of using the compiler to enforce it.